Foster Care & Adoption Frequently Asked Questions

-You must be at least 21 years old to become a foster parent and at least 18 years old to adopt a child.
+You must be at least 18 years old to become a foster parent and to adopt a child.

-You must be able to meet your household needs.
+No, there is no income requirement.
+You must be able to meet your current household needs.

 No, you can be married, single, divorced, widowed or be a co-parent.

 No, you can rent.
-But you must have adequate space available and your landlord’s approval to care for foster children.
+But you must have adequate space available and your landlord’s approval to care for children in foster care.

 Yes.
 Extra help for the cost of child care may be available.

 No, but each child must have a separate bed.
-Foster children cannot have a bedroom in the attic or basement.
+Children in foster care cannot have a bedroom in the attic or basement.
 After age five, boys and girls must sleep in separate rooms.

-For the first two years, licensed foster parents may take up to three foster children.
-After two years of service, they may take up to five children with a total of 10 children maximum including your own children, foster children and any children for whom you provide care.
+For the first two years, licensed foster parents may take up to three children.
+After two years of service, they may take up to five children with a total of 10 children maximum including your own children, children in foster care and any children for whom you provide care.

 You may ask for the age and gender of children you think would fit in best with your family situation and needs.

 Possibly, each situation would be reviewed under the Ohio Department of Jobs and Family Services rules for family foster care.
 If it is found that the person’s criminal record meets the rehabilitation requirements of the State of Ohio rules, then the person could be considered as a potential foster parent.
 All adult household members must have a criminal background check.